-The most common Ulcers facts revolve around the common kind of ulcer which is stomach ulcers, also referred to as Peptic ulcer.
-They are painful sores that can be found on the stomach lining or the small intestine.
-Stomach ulcers are easily cured but they can become severe without proper treatment.
+Majority of the Ulcers facts revolve around the most common kind of ulcer which is stomach ulcers, also referred to as Peptic ulcer.
+They are painful sores and are found on the stomach lining or in the small intestine.
+Stomach ulcers are easily cured but they can become severe if not treated properly.

-According to various Ulcers facts, for years it was thought that stress was a major factor in the formation of ulcers.
-While severe stress experienced form medical illness may increase the risk of ulcer formation, more common medication such as NSAIDs (Non – steroidal anti-inflammatory medications), the bacteria H. pylori, and smoking are the major risk factors.
+According to various facts, for years it was thought that stress was a major factor in the formation of ulcers.
+While severe stress experienced from medical illness may increase the risk of ulcer formation, common medication such as NSAIDs (Non – steroidal anti-inflammatory medications), the bacteria H. pylori and smoking are the major risk factors.

-- Helicobacter is mostly acquired in childhood and much less common in developed nations than in those with less well — developed sanitary conditions.
+- Helicobacter is mostly acquired in childhood and is not common in developed nations as compared to those with less well — developed sanitary conditions.
 The bacterium causes ulcers by disrupting the protective mucous layer that lines the intestines.
-When the mucus layer is disrupted, it triggers the release of certain enzymes and toxins that injure the cells of the stomach or duodenum causing small sores.
+When the mucous layer is disrupted, it triggers the release of certain enzymes and toxins that injure the cells of the stomach or duodenum causing small sores.
 Once a small sore develops, the tissue becomes more vulnerable to damage from digestive juices and has the potential to develop into an ulcer.

-If the stomach ulcer is diagnosed to as having been caused by the bacterium, antibiotics like H2 Blockers, Proton Pump Inhibitors, Over-the-counter Antacids, Cytoprotective Agents will be prescribed.
-Smoking, alcohol and any medication or food that can trigger symptoms need to be avoided.
-Certain side effects like nausea, dizziness, headaches and diarrhoea become apparent.
+If the stomach ulcer is diagnosed as being caused by the bacterium, antibiotics like H2 Blockers, Proton Pump Inhibitors and Over-the-counter Antacids, Cytoprotective Agents will be prescribed.
+Smoking, alcohol and any medication or food that can trigger symptoms should be avoided.
+Certain side effects like nausea, dizziness, headache and diarrhoea become apparent.
 These side effects are only temporary.

-Another important Ulcers facts is that surgical treatment will be prescribed in the cases of the ulcer continuing to return, bleed or not healing.
+Other important facts include that surgical treatment will be prescribed in the cases of the ulcer continuing to reappear, bleed or not getting healing.
 Seek treatment if you believe you could be suffering from ulcers and don’t attempt treatment through self-medication.